 Our stuffing has a lot of gravy in it, so it is very juicy before we started, yours may be drier.

-If you have puff pastry you can cut hand pie size pieces and add 1-2 tablespoons of the mix into the pie, crimp with a fork and bake until the puff pastry is cooked.
+Have puff pastry?
+Cut hand pie size pieces and add 1-2 tablespoons of the mix into the pie.
+You can then crimp with a fork and bake until the puff pastry is cooked.

 Don’t forget to set the table up proper!

 Can The Casserole Be Made Ahead of Time?

 Absolutely.
 If you find the time and have ideas while storing your holiday meal, you can set out ingredients to be assembled and then place them in the dish for baking later.
 You will want the pan to warm up with the oven to prevent breaking (if using glass).

 - 3-4 cups cubed leftover turkey